Lidar traffic enforcement: Limitations

 Normal weather conditions have negligible impact on device performance but may impede operator ability to target a vehicle.
 This includes occasions when the sun is directly behind the target vehicle, nighttime, or when the device is used within a stationary vehicle with a soiled windshield, in which case the signal might be scattered.
 Heavy weather may reduce the range of the device and in particular heavy fog will render it unusable.

-When used within a moving vehicle, the device measures the relative speed of the police and target vehicle.
+Many modern lidar devices have "weather modes" that increase the minimum range in order to counteract rain reflection.

 Like radar, lidar is subject to cosine error effect.

 Sweeping the device while taking a reading so that (particularly at long range where angular separation between targets is slight) pulses return from more than one target creates a false reading.
 Sweeping along the side of a vehicle may also cause false readings.

 A false reading may be produced when the pulse reflects off a wing mirror or hits a stationary reflective object and then returns to reflect off the mirror a second time.